championing Greater Ipswich and the Orwell Corridor

 The southern bypass was planned 50 years ago, built 35 years ago, and yet we haven’t even started planning highway expansion for the next wave of growth in population and freight!

-Suffolk is the 12th largest county in England, the largest English county without a city and the only county in the top 20 without a city.
+Suffolk is the 12th largest county in England.
+It is the largest English county without a city and the only county in the top 20 without a city.

-There is no precedence that a city must have a cathedral; Bath, Cambridge, Hull, Lancaster, Newport, Nottingham, Plymouth, Salford, Southampton, Stoke-on-Trent and Wolverhampton don’t have cathedrals.
+There is no precedence that a city must have a cathedral.
+Bath, Cambridge, Hull, Lancaster, Newport, Nottingham, Plymouth, Salford, Southampton, Stoke-on-Trent and Wolverhampton do not have cathedrals.

 Ipswich is one of the country’s largest and fastest growing economies with £4.5bn GVA per annum.